thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-intro.md

 -   **[Add a Snowflake connection]({{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-add.html)**
 Create the connection between ThoughtSpot and tables in an external Snowflake database.
 -   **[Add a Redshift connection]({{ site.baseurl }}/data-integrate/embrace/embrace-redshift-add.html)**
-Create the connection between ThoughtSpot and tables in an external BigQuery database.
+Create the connection between ThoughtSpot and tables in an external Amazon RedShift database.
 -   **[Add a BigQuery connection]({{ site.baseurl }}/data-integrate/embrace/embrace-gbq-add.html)**
-Create the connection between ThoughtSpot and tables in an external Synapse database.
+Create the connection between ThoughtSpot and tables in an external Google BigQuery database.
 -   **[Add a Synapse connection]({{ site.baseurl }}/data-integrate/embrace/embrace-synapse-add.html)**
-Create the connection between ThoughtSpot and tables in an external Redshift database.
+Create the connection between ThoughtSpot and tables in an external Azure Synapse database.